CP1401/Practicals/prac_02/README.md

 Is there a meaningful way that you can explain your answer, perhaps a diagram that would help?

 As you do individual work on your computer, if you need help, start by talking to your peers.
-External students are encouraged to use Slack to ask questions of others in the class (but you don't need to post your answers there).
+External students are encouraged to use Slack to ask questions of others in the class.

 To use PyCharm as your text editor: